 My Research

-Hi 👋, I’m Sam - an environmental modeller and self-proclaimed research software engineer at the UK Centre for Ecology & Hydrology, Lancaster, with a background in quantum physics and software development.
-My main specialism is in the development of geospatial fate and exposure models of potential pollutants in soils and surface waters, including micro- and nanoplastics, nanomaterials and metals.
-Through this, I am interested in integrating models to better quantify the impact of environmental change, giving us a deeper understanding of human-environment interactions.
-My work frequently involves assessing the relevance of such models to regulators and industry, tackling issues around how complex model output can be best used in robust, evidence-based decision making.
-Amongst other things, I currently lead the FRAGMENT-MNP and EMIFACT-MNP projects, which are developing models of micro- and nanoplastic fragmentation and emissions in the environment.
-I also lead a work package on envionmental risk in the Horizon Europe project ETERNAL, in which we are aiming to make pharmaceuticals more environmentally sustainable.
+Hi 👋, I’m Sam - an environmental modeller and self-proclaimed research software engineer at the UK Centre for Ecology & Hydrology in Lancaster, with a background in quantum physics and software development.
+My main specialism is in the development of emissions, fate and exposure models of potential pollutants in soils and surface waters, including micro- and nanoplastics, pharmaceuticals, PFAS and nanomaterials.
+This work lays the foundation for environmental risk and impact assessment, helping us understand the chemical drivers of environmental change.
+Through this, I am particularly interested in integrating models to better quantify these impacts and provide deeper insight into human-environment interactions.

-In my free time, I can usually be found running, walking, climbing or cycling in the hills and mountains of the UK.
+In my free time, I can usually be found running, walking, climbing, cycling or skiing in the hills and mountains of the UK and further afield.
 I am a qualified winter mountain leader and have previously worked as a freelance outdoor instructor.

 Below is a selection of some of the key projects that I have been or am currently involved in.